-The Department of Business, Energy and Industrial Strategy (BEIS) regularly issues environmental alert notices in order to raise awareness of any environmental issues on the United Kingdom Continental Shelf (UKCS) so companies can respond appropriately.
+The Department for Energy Security and Net Zero regularly issues environmental alert notices in order to raise awareness of any environmental issues on the United Kingdom Continental Shelf (UKCS) so companies can respond appropriately.
 They are issued directly to Oil and Gas operators and published here.

 The European Chemicals Agency (ECHA) provides a useful guide on biocides legislation.

 If chemical suppliers want to stay on the market with a biocidal product after 1 September 2015 they will need to get on the list of active substance suppliers (Article 95 of the Biocidal Products Regulation).
 ECHA provides a step by step guide on how to get on this list.

 The NSTA has published its EOR Strategy which will play a role in maximising economic recovery of the UKCS.